Is a Non-Compete Agreement Enforceable in Court?

 Therefore, despite the presumption that restrictive covenants are prima facie unenforceable, a reasonable restrictive covenant will be upheld.

-As for in what circumstances the use of an employer's customer list by a former employee crosses the line and becomes violation of an infringement upon the rights of the employer, such was made clear in OIBC v.
-KO, 2018 ONSC 4612 where it was said:
+As for in what circumstances the use of an employer's customer list by a former employee crosses the line and becomes violation of an infringement upon the rights of the former employer, such was made clear in OIBC v.
+Ko, 2018 ONSC 4612 where it was said:

 It is well-established law that an employee cannot take an employer’s customer list with them and use it to solicit customers.
 However, in an effort to draw an appropriate line, the law does permit a former employee to solicit customers from memory: Alberts v.
 Mountjoy (1977), 1977 CanLII 1026 (ON SC), 16 O.R.
 (2d) 682 (O.H.C.J.); Benson Kearly & Associates Insurance Brokers Ltd. v.
 Valerio, O.J.
 3476 (S.C.J.).